- As low as $431/Night

 - Private vacation home

 This Pre-Revolutionary Period home offers all the appeal & history you would expect from a home that is over 200 years old.
 Located in downtown Charleston in the charming South of Broad.
-Appreciate all that Charleston has to offer with just a short walk to fantastic eateries, galleries, stores and parks.
+Appreciate all that Charleston has to offer with just a short walk to spectacular eateries, galleries, stores and parks.

 This entirely furnished home is a 4/4 with two half baths.
 All utilities are supplied with lawn maintenance.
-The memorable detailed moulding, handsome lighting, multiple fireplaces, huge doors and windows are what give this home it's Charleston charm.
-The first floor features a entry with a formal living room & dining room, kitchen, two half baths, and a laundry room.
+The memorable detailed moulding, handsome lighting, multiple fireplaces, sizable doors and windows are what give this home it's Charleston charm.
+The first floor features a entryway with a formal living room & dining room, kitchen, two half baths, and a laundry room.
 The kitchen features a gas range, dishwasher and refrigerator.
 The separate laundry room is equipped with a washer, dryer and a laundry sink.
 On the second and third floors you will find the four bedrooms with private baths, all offer plenty of space for your clothing.
 You will also find a more casual living area that offers today's amenities.
-One of the most fun features of this historic home is the striking piazza overlooking the gardens designed by Loutrel Briggs.
+One of the most enchanting features of this historic home is the impressive piazza overlooking the gardens designed by Loutrel Briggs.
 Savor all year round and soak in the scenery that it offers whether it is cool fall evenings or those unforgettable summer nights.
-The exterior features a gated entrance and a enormous driveway for multiple cars with plenty of parking.
+The exterior features a gated entrance and a huge driveway for multiple cars with plenty of parking.

 About the Area